 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-The collection is arranged in five series: 1) Correspondence; 2) Lake Tahoe Music Camp; 3) Music Department Performances; 4) Publications; 5) Newspaper Clippings.
+Arranged into the following series: 1) Correspondence; 2) Lake Tahoe Music Camp; 3) Music Department Performances; 4) Publications; 5) Newspaper Clippings

 - Argenta Trio